Seasonal Maintenance Tips for Keeping Your Dog Potty Grass Pristine

 Signs It’s Time to Replace

-Over time, these pads experience wear and tear due to repeated use, leading to a decline in their effectiveness.
+Over time, these pads wear down from repeated use, reducing their effectiveness.
 Recognizing the early warning signs that your grass pad is no longer serving its purpose helps prevent messes, unpleasant odors, and discomfort for your pet.
 Below are key indicators:

 -